Examples of Strategic Objectives

 Strategic Objective Intent Statement

 Revenue Growth: Expand our business to reach $50 million in annual revenue.
 We’ve been a successful $30 million business for several years, but we need to grow the business to $50 million per year.
-We’ll grow to $50 million through new customer acquisition and developing a channel partner program to improve customer service.
+We’ll grow to $50 million through customer acquisition in new customer segments and developing a channel partner program to improve customer service.

 Profitability Improvement: Retain customers and deliver products efficiently.
 We need to improve our profitability by 10% by retaining more of our hard-earned customers, streamlining our production processes, and adopting a better shipping approach to deliver products accurately and on-time.